amanbitian/Convolutional-Neural-Network-101-Novice/README.md

 padding with eg
 For a gray scale (n x n) image and (f x f) filter/kernel, the dimensions of the image resulting from a convolution operation is (n – f + 1) x (n – f + 1). p = number of layers of zeros added to the border of the image, then our (n x n) image becomes (n + 2p) x (n + 2p) image after padding.
 So, applying convolution-operation (with (f x f) filter) outputs (n + 2p – f + 1) x (n + 2p – f + 1) images.

+condensing with maximum pooling. `Pooling is one of the essential features of convolutional networks` and helps provide them with some of their characteristic **advantages:** `efficiency with visual data, reduced parameter size compared to dense networks, translation invariance.` We've seen that it's used not only in the base during feature extraction, but also can be used in the head during classification.
+Understanding it is essential to a full understanding of convnets.

 **Valid Padding:** It implies no padding at all.
 The input image is left in its valid/unaltered shape.
 So, [(n x n) image] * [(f x f) filter] —> [(n – f + 1) x (n – f + 1) image]  {where * represents a convolution operation}